ewernqvi/mvc_rest_demo/README.md

 curl -X PUT -d '{"email": "email@somewhere.com", "password":"newPwd"}' \
   -H Content-Type:application/json -H user-token:_token_ http://localhost:3000/api/users/:id
    ```
-   Set the _token_ and the :id of the useer you want to update, note that you may only update yourself unless you have the administer role.
+   Set the _token_ and the :id of the user you want to update, note that you may only update yourself unless you have the administer role.
 The content passed is a JSON record all the fields of the user.
 Please note that a HTTP PUT overwrites the entiere record, so all fields must be supplied in the passed record, even the ones you don't change.

 #### Images
 1. Delete an Image
    ```
 curl -X DELETE -H user-token:_token_ http://localhost:3000/api/image/:id
    ```
    Set the _token_ and the :id to the image you want to delete, deleting an image also removes the link to the the image from the advertisment.

 ####  Advertisments
 1. Update an advertisment text
    ```
-   curl
+curl - X PUT -d '{"price": "200", "category":"Phone", "description": "Brand new Ericsson Phone"}' \
+   -H Content-Type:application/json -H user-token:_token_ http://localhost:3000/api/advertisments/:id
    ```
+   Set the _token_ and the :id of the advertisment you want to update, note that the JSON record shall be complete in a put
 2. Delete an advertisment
    ```
-   curl
+curl -X DELETE -H user-token:_token_ http://localhost:3000/api/advertisments/:id
    ```
+   Set the _token_ and the :id of the advertisment you want to delete